How much tax will I pay on my retirement lump sum withdrawals?

 • 2

-Calculate tax on retirement lump sum using the SARS Lump Sum Tax Table
+Calculate total tax on cumulative retirement lump sum using the SARS Lump Sum Tax Table

-The tax on your retirement lump sum is calculated using the SARS retirement lump sum tax table.
-Your total lump sum is R.
+Tax on cumulative lump sum is calculated using the SARS retirement lump sum tax table.

 AmountTax